 What does it take to be a good agitator in today’s NHL?
 Obviously, you must have the ability to get under the opponent’s skin, but you don’t want to be consistently putting your team at a disadvantage by taking silly penalties.
-You have to be able to annoy your opponent on the scoresheet as well and you certainly can’t be a waste of a roster spot.
+You have to be able to annoy your opponent on the scoresheet as well, and you certainly can’t be a waste of a roster spot.
 There are some players who have mastered the art of toeing the line of illegal and legal to find a way to get their opponents off of their games.
 Here are the five best at it in the entire NHL.

-Gallagher can get under your skin and it is truly impressive what he can do with how small he is.
+Gallagher can get under your skin, and it is truly impressive what he can do with how small he is.
 At just 5-foot-9, he isn’t afraid of fighting or mixing it up with players bigger than him.
-He once tripped Zdeno Chara in the playoffs right before a faceoff and if Chara dropped the gloves, I don’t think Gallagher would have backed down.
+He once tripped Zdeno Chara in the playoffs right before a faceoff, and if Chara dropped the gloves, I don’t think Gallagher would have backed down.
 He’s always around the goal crease hacking away at players and goaltenders and just being a general menace.
 Every team in the league should want Gallagher on their roster due to his ability to bother opponents with his actions and his scoring talent.

 Related: Matthew Tkachuk Is An Elite Agitator

-You had to figure we would be seeing his name at some point during this discussion.
+You had to figure we’d see his name at some point during this discussion.
 How do I know that Brad Marchand is a good agitator?
 He seems to enjoy bothering opponents, and he doesn’t always do it legally.
-He’s faced six suspensions from the NHL for a total of 19 games and is not a popular guy around the league thanks to some of those actions.
+He’s faced six suspensions from the NHL for a total of 19 games and is not a popular guy around the league, thanks to some of those actions.
 In a 2020 poll conducted by The Athletic, 29 percent of NHL players voted Marchand as the dirtiest player in the league (From ‘The 2020 NHL Poll: Players have their say on the best player, worst referee, drinking buddies and more’, The Athletic – 1/20/2020).